 Some of you will need to Google “Muzak” and “head shop.”
 Maybe “discotheque” as well.
 The word “party” perseveres, however.

 And if there's a take-home message from this post, it's that I have a problem with sacred cows -- as the saying goes, "he who follow sacred cow down the road encounters cow shit."
 Before too long comes my recollection of Woodstock, now 40 years down the road.

 There were occasional differences when the hard drugs remained on the mantle – predictably Dr. John and Sly Stone, but also Canned Heat.
-In the latter case, they were told only that the Times was coming to the hotel to meet them and probably expected a man in a suit.
+In the latter case, they were told only that the big shot reporter was coming to the hotel to meet them and probably expected a man in a suit.
 When I was let in the room they were sitting around with the hands in their laps, like good little parochial school boys.
 Bob Hite was sitting cross-legged on the bed, a long-haired Buddha with his trademark leather top hat placed carefully in front of him.
 Maybe someone tipped him off.